Leadership in national water policy

 1. Note that the name ‘Committee on Aboriginal Water Interests’ was chosen at a point in time where the Committee had no representatives from the Torres Strait Islands.
 In 2022, the Committee welcomed a member from the Torres Strait Islands.
 The Committee name will be amended at a future meeting to reflect this change.

 Water reform often involves difficult decisions to balance limited water resources between different uses and users.
 Community engagement activities that enable positions to be heard and understood, and transparent communication of key information provide communities with more certainty and build confidence in reform processes.

 The Australian Government engages with community stakeholders through local, national, and international forums.
 Some of the ways communities can be engaged in water reform include providing submissions to water reform inquiries and making a submission to a parliamentary inquiry.
 Information about parliamentary committees and the public inquiries they are involved in can be found on the Parliament of Australia Committees website.
-Water matters generally fall under the Senate Standing Committees on Rural and Regional Affairs and Transport and the House of Representatives Standing Committee on Agriculture and Water Resources.
+Water matters generally fall under the Senate Standing Committees on Environment and Communications and the House of Representatives Standing Committee on Climate Change, Energy, Environment and Water.

 Having access to the latest and highest quality science ensures that Australian governments can make the best decisions in relation to water policy and management.
 There are a number of agencies and organisations that provide information and advice on water matters.

 The Commonwealth Environmental Water Office works in partnership with scientists, water managers and communities across the Murray –Darling Basin to understand and inform environmental water use so that it achieves the best outcomes for our rivers, wetlands and floodplains, as well as the animals, plants and people that depend on them.